Station Hope 2017

 The 3 Winds Project, Acerbic, African American Quilt & Doll Guild, Molly Andrews-Hinders, Inda Blatch-Geib Designs, Bodwin Theatre Co., India Burton, The Choir of St. Andrew’s Episcopal Church, Cleveland Association of Black Storytellers, Cleveland Public Theatre, Cleveland Public Theatre’s Brick City Theatre – Lakeview Terrace: Cuyahoga Metropolitan Housing Authority, Eric Coble, Creative Concepts in Music, Kevin Cronin, Dike School of the Arts Drama Department, Djapo Cultural Arts Institute, Elu Dance Company, Eric M. C. Gonzalez, Christine Howey, Hue People Vocal Ensemble, Inlet Dance Theatre, Meredith L. King, Shenee King, Kings & Queens of Art, Robin Pease & Kulture Kids, Lake Erie Ink, The Lantern Theatre, The LanYe’ Performing Arts Ensemble, Literary Cleveland, Maltz Museum of Jewish Heritage, Ohio City Theatre Project, Page to Stage Productions, Ian Petroni, Restore Cleveland Hope, Inc., Adam Spells, John Stuehr, Tina D. Stump & Eric Schmiedl, Teatro Publico de Cleveland, Teatro Travieso (Troublemaker Theatre), Theater Ninjas, Jaclyn Vogel, White Rabbit Studio, Carrie Williams and Kenya Woods

-Click here or on the thumbnail to the left to view the Station Hope 2017 program.
+Click here or on the thumbnail above to view the Station Hope 2017 program.

 “STATION HOPE IS A TRUE GATHERING OF COMMUNITY AND DEMONSTRATES HOW TRANSFORMATIVE